ConceptzX/Ai-Coder/README.md

-  Tipping branch is a work in progress to add a tipping option that will encourage ChatGPT to perform more complex translations.
-  I am not a coder and I am working on this in my spare time.
-  Please feel free to submit pull requests if you have features you'd like to add.
-  If the submission is within the scope of what I feel is useful to the project, I will add it.

 **************************************************************************************************************************
 **************************************************************************************************************************
   This is my own implementation of AI Code Translator, USE AT YOUR OWN RISK, DO NOT EXPECT ANY SUPPORT